play-with-docker/play-with-docker.github.io/_posts/2017-4-12-swarm-service-discovery.markdown

 1 packets transmitted, 1 packets received, 0% packet loss
 round-trip min/avg/max/stddev = 0.060/0.060/0.060/0.000 ms
 ```
 Voila !
-We are able to ping one service from another using the service name.
+We are able to ping wordpressdb service from container(running wordpresapp task) using the service name.

 {:.quiz}